rcannood/GillespieSSA2/docker/README.md

   -e DISABLE_AUTH=true \

   # mount the current working directory to the rstudio home folder
-  # so you will see it right away when rstudio starts
+  # so you can save results in the 'workdir' folder for later use
-  -v `pwd`:/home/rstudio/ \
+  -v `pwd`:/home/rstudio/workdir/ \

   # specify which container to run
   rcannood/gillespiessa2